Kitura/Kitura-CredentialsGoogle/README.md

         next()
 })
 ```
-And call `authenticate` to login with Google and to handle the redirect (callback) from the Google login web page after successful login:
+And call `authenticate` to login with Google and to handle the redirect (callback) from the Google login web page after a successful login:

 ```swift
 router.get("/login/google",